 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.

-And top of that, why you should buy Audio Technica ATH-M50xRT?
-Is it a good headphone for mixing?
-Or just for monitoring or is it capable of doing both the works?
-What are the extra features which make it a must buy gear?
+Or just for monitoring or is it capable of doing both works?
+What are the extra features which make it a must-buy gear?

 Well, the next sections will help you to find out the answer to all the above questions.